maxbrom/DexiNed803/README.md

 ├── model.py                    # DexiNed class in pythorch
 ```

-Before to start please check dataset.py, from the first line of code you can see the datasets used for training/testing.
-The main.py, line 194, call the data  for the training or testing, see the example of the code below:
+Before starting, please check `datasets.py`.
+From the first line of code you can see the datasets used for training/testing.
+In `main.py`, line 194, we call the data for the training or testing.
+See the example of the code below:
 ```
     parser = argparse.ArgumentParser(description='DexiNed trainer.')
     parser.add_argument('--choose_test_data',
                         type=int,
                         default=1,
                         help='Already set the dataset for testing choice: 0 - 8')

-    # ----------- test -------0--
+    ...

     TEST_DATA = DATASET_NAMES[parser.parse_args().choose_test_data] # max 8
     test_inf = dataset_info(TEST_DATA, is_linux=IS_LINUX)
     test_dir = test_inf['data_dir']
-    is_testing = True# current test -352-SM-NewGT-2AugmenPublish

     # Training settings
     TRAIN_DATA = DATASET_NAMES[0] # BIPED=0